You are being judged.

 A Man’s Guide to Dressing for Court – Conclusion

-I’m going to say this again –we respond strongly to visual stimuli and make snap decisions that heavily influence our final decisions within seconds of meeting someone.
+I’m going to say this again – humans respond strongly to visual stimuli and make snap decisions that heavily influence our final decisions within seconds of meeting someone.
 You are judged before you open your mouth.
 Dress accordingly.